 The journey to Almería

-Bravo Tours flies direct to Almería from Copenhagen and Billund.
-At Bravo Tours you can book with or without a hotel.
+Bravo Tours flies directly to Almería from Copenhagen and Billund.
+At Bravo Tours, you can book with or without a hotel.
 Check flights and prices here.
 Alternatively, you can fly with a stopover with other airlines.
 Check flight times and prices here

-I stayed at the 4-star AC Hotel Almería, which is super centrally located, a few minutes’ walk from the main street and close to the tapas street and a host of cafés and restaurants.
-The rooms are modern and spacious, and the staff super nice and helpful.
-Check availability and rates at AC Hotel Almería
+I stayed at the 4-star AC Hotel Almería, which is located very centrally, a few minutes’ walk from the main street and close to the tapas street and a bunch of cafés and restaurants.
+The rooms are modern and spacious, and the staff is super nice and helpful.
+Check availability and rates at AC Hotel Almería.